CCI-Tools/cate/README.md

 * ``h5py``
 * ``h5netcdf``

 The most up-to-date list of module requirements is found in the project's ``setup.py`` file.
+Do not install now, please read further first.

-### Using a Miniconda / Anaconda environment (recommended)
+### Installation into a Conda environment (recommended)

-It is recommended to install ECT into an isolated Miniconda or Anaconda environment, because this approach avoids clashes with existing 3rd-party module versions and also usually avoids platform-specific issues caused by module binaries.
+It is recommended to install ECT into an isolated Conda ([Miniconda](http://conda.pydata.org/miniconda.html) or [Anaconda](https://www.continuum.io/downloads)) environment, because this approach avoidsclashes with existing versions of ECT's 3rd-party module requirements and also usually avoids platform-specific issues caused by module native binaries.

-If you use a Miniconda or Anaconda, you can create a isolated environment for ECT like so
+Using Conda, you can create a isolated environment for ECT like so

     $ conda env create -f environment.yml

-Then activate the new environment ``ect``:
+Then you activate the new environment ``ect``:

     $ source activate ect

 Windows users can omit the ``source`` command and just type ``activate ect``.
-Unfortunately, the ``h5netcdf`` dependency is not on the Anaconda default channel and need to be installed separately:
+Unfortunately, the ``h5netcdf`` dependency is not on the Anaconda default channel and needs to be installed separately:

     $ conda install -c IOOS h5netcdf